aliencube/open-chat-playground/docs/azure-ai-foundry.md

 ## Run on Azure

+1. Make sure that you have the Azure AI Foundry Endpoint URL.
 1. Make sure you are at the repository root.

     ```bash
     cd $REPOSITORY_ROOT
     ```

-2. Login to Azure.
+1. Login to Azure.

     ```bash
     azd auth login
     ```

-3. Check login status.
+1. Check login status.

     ```bash
     azd auth login --check-status
     ```

-4. Initialize `azd` template.
+1. Initialize `azd` template.

     ```bash
     azd init